 What does it cost to reclaim my animal?

-The impound fee to reclaim an animal is $15.00 and $5.00 for each day the animal is held at animal control.
-Only money orders accepted for impound fees, checks are accepted for license fees.
+The impound fee to reclaim an animal is $15.00 in addition to a $5.00 fee for each day the animal is held at animal control.
+Only money orders are accepted for impound fees, checks are accepted for license fees.
 We do not accept credit cards or cash as payment method.
-You will need to show proof of current rabies vaccination and city license.
+You will need to show proof of current rabies and distemper vaccinations and city license.
 If your animal is not up to date on vaccinations, you will not be able to reclaim your pet until he/she is vaccinated.
 The shelter veterinarian will vaccinate your pet OR you can call East Side Veterinary Clinic at 272-2345 and prepay to have your pet vaccinated.
 The veterinarian will come to the shelter to give the vaccination, after which you can reclaim your animal.

 What are the rules on animals running loose?

 No dog is permitted to roam free off the owner’s property.
 All dogs a required to be leashed at all times.
 A dog can be loose on the owner’s property if within a fenced enclosure or tied.
 It is illegal to just open the door for the dog to go to the “bathroom” and wander about the neighborhood.

 The “leash law” covers dogs only.
 This ordinance states that when a dog is being walked on any city sidewalk, city street or public right-of-way, it has to be on a leash or lead at all times.
 Dogs being walked on a leash must also be wearing a city pet license.